sagemath/git-developer-guide/_sources/disseminating_code_old.txt

-- The Sage trac server, at http://trac.sagemath.org/sage_trac/. this is where you should post bugs, patches for bugs, additions to the Sage library, etc. See :ref:`chapter-trac` for more information.
+- The Sage trac server, at http://trac.sagemath.org/sage_trac/. this is where you should post bugs, patches for bugs, additions to the Sage library, etc. See :ref:`chapter-trac-old` for more information.

 Contents: